gabriberetti/WIKIPLANT/README.md

 - Helping researchers collecting useful BioData of plants
 - Offer a open source platform which at the moment doesn´t exist

-## Thoughts ##
-- Possibly in a couple of years, we would have a library of plants BioData and people would have the chance to study, experiment, collaborate and work with plants without having to travel.

 ## Useful links Q&A ##
 - <b> What is BioData Sonification? </b> biodata is biographical data “...factual kinds of questions about life and work experiences, as well as items involving opinions, values, beliefs, and attitudes that reflect a historical perspective.” (taken from wikipedia)